KajalKoli/KajalKoli/README.md

 # 💫 About Me:
-😄 Pronouns: She/Her<br>🌱 I’m currently learning more about AI and ML.
+😄 Pronouns: She/Her<br>🌱 I’m currently learning more about AI and ML. 📚 I love reading.

 # 💻 Tech Stack: